 This advice is being taken seriously.

 In light of this, we hope that gift cards and vouchers can be a suitable solution to help many businesses tick over until the crisis is averted.
-Which is why this post is dedicated to how companies can introduce a gift card system and how they can effectively encourage customers to purchase their gift vouchers.
+Which is why this post is dedicated to how companies can introduce a voucher system and how they can effectively encourage customers to purchase them.

 Create win/ win scenarios.
 These are times none of us has ever experienced before and all of us are affected in some way.
 This is when we need to come together as a community and as one to lend support through these difficult times.